-2.4 Additional analyses
+36 2.4 Additional analyses37

 The magnetic field surveys have been complemented with other rock analyses to improve the interpretation of the magnetic signatures of the surveys.
 Even though the detailed analysis is out of the scope of this work, the types of measurements are briefly described because they support partially some of the conclusions of the work.

 Firstly, a macroscopic description of the rock types and mineral components has been done at each site.
 Representative rock samples were collected along the tracks for macroscopic investigation and future analyses in the laboratory.
 For instance, the samples from Pali Aike (Site 2) and Bahía Glaciares (Site 4) have been analysed with polarization and refracted light microscopy of thin sections of the rocks.
+Texture and

-Texture and grain sizes of samples from el Laco (Site 1) have been also investigated with a scanning electron microscope (Leo 435 VP, Geology Department, Trier University).
-The mineral composition of granites and amphibolitic dykes of Bahía Glaciares (Site 4) have been analysed by an X-ray diffractometer (Siemens D500, Geology Department, Trier University).
+1 grain sizes of samples from el Laco (Site 1) have been also investigated with a scanning

+- 2 electron microscope (Leo 435 VP, Geology Department, Trier University).
+The mineral - 3 composition of granites and amphibolitic dykes of Bahía Glaciares (Site 4) have been 4 analysed by an X-ray diffractometer (Siemens D500, Geology Department, Trier - 5 University).

 Hysteresis properties of representative samples from Pali Aike (Site 2) and Bahía Glaciares (Site 4) have been characterized magnetically at room temperature by means of a vibrating sample magnetometer at the Space Magnetism Laboratory of INTA, Spain.
 Magnetic susceptibilities have been also measured with a MS-2 susceptometer by Bartington along the transects at Site 4.

-3. Results
+13 3.
+Results 14

 The comparative performance and results of the magnetic surveys with MOURA and G-858 magnetometers are described below.
-In all cases with identical single point measurements the correlation between the two instruments and the two sensors of
+In this context some of the individual capabilities of the sensor will be also discussed.